Predictive Monitoring: The Gamechanger in Factory Monitoring

 FabEagle®Monitoring therefore provides you with a reliable and efficient end-to-end monitoring solution for all areas of production: based on predictive monitoring, the intelligent monitoring system enables seamless monitoring, evaluation and visualization of machine data in real time.
 In particular, errors, throughput and process values are recorded, analyzed and then graphically processed.
 In this way, FabEagle®Monitoring not only ensures continuous maintenance of the production equipment, but also identifies the existing optimization potential - with the aim of increasing machine capacities in the long term.

-Conclusion: The factory monitoring of the future
+Conclusion: The factory monitoring as the concept of the future?

 Predictive monitoring is the gamechanger in factory monitoring: While reactive monitoring only reacts to changes in the plants after the fact, proactive factory monitoring ensures early detection of even the smallest disruptive factors and errors.
 In this way, predictive monitoring not only reduces plant downtime, but also minimizes costs and creates space for additional resources.
 With FabEagle®Monitoring, the Kontron susietec® toolset takes precisely this approach and condenses it into a proactive end-to-end monitoring solution.
 The result is an innovative, efficient and reliable monitoring system for all production areas that can withstand the future.